 By expressing their discomfort, they can understand that it is hindering the smooth running of the team and its overall performance.
 Often thinking in terms of objectives, managers should welcome this type of communication-based approach.
 And perhaps find a way of transforming pressure into a lever for efficiency, in other words into "good" stress.

 Ultimately, when faced with the stress of a colleague or manager, it is important to listen to any distress and show support.
 Whatever the hierarchical position, benevolence and professional recognition are essential aspects of the working relationship.
-Every employee has a valuable tool at his or her disposal: communicating about the difficulties they cause.
+Every employee has a valuable tool at his or her disposal: communicating about the difficulties he or she is causing.